isl-org/Open3D/docs/tutorial/Basic/visualization.rst

 .. image:: ../../_static/Basic/visualization/color.png
     :width: 400px

 To retain this view point, press :kbd:`ctrl+c`.
 The view point will be translated into a json string stored in clipboard.
-When you moved the camera to a different view, such as:
+When you move the camera to a different view, such as:

 .. image:: ../../_static/Basic/visualization/newview.png
     :width: 400px